amitkr7893/snake_game/README.md

 # snake_game
 This is a snake game developed using HTML, CSS, and JavaScript only.
-Fully responsive for all devices.
+Fully responsive to all devices.